donniebreve/touchcursor-linux/README.md

 # Thanks to
-[github.com/tbocek](Thomas Bocek).
+[Thomas Bocek](https://github.com/tbocek).
 Check him out and thanks for the starting point.

 Will update this readme soon...